little-book-of/c/articles/zig-is-cool-c-is-cooler.md

 **Some parts of this article were refined with help from LLMs to improve clarity and technical accuracy.
 These are just personal notes, but I would really appreciate feedback: feel free to share your thoughts, open an issue, or send a pull request!**

+*If you prefer to read only fully human-written articles, feel free to skip this one.*

 ### Foreword
 Zig is an impressive language.
 It is clean, direct, and thoughtfully designed.
 It brings fresh energy to systems programming and makes many good choices about safety, tooling, and cross-compilation.
 It is no surprise that people admire it.